-When I'm not science-ing, I'm usually outside chasing birds, fish, or game animals.
-You can find examples of my photography here.
-If I'm not doing that, I'm reading or writing.
-You can find examples of my writing here.
+When I'm not science-ing, I'm usually outside with my wife and dogs, reading, or writing.
+You can find examples of my popular media writing here.

 Click here for my CV.
 Click here for my Google Scholar profile.
 Click here to check out the awesome research my better half conducts on bioinformatic methods and the influence of environmental change on evolution.